edictlab/RIAdemo/README.md

 If you want to run the application on the Windows operating system, install the appropriate drivers for accessing a Sqlite database.

-Now install the Sqlite3 adapter Ruby gem:
+Now install the Sqlite adapter Ruby gem:

 `$ jruby -S gem install dm-sqlite-adapter`

 This command will download and install several Ruby gems.

 ### Installation of DataMapper
-When we have Sqlite3 adapter installed we now install the DataMapper gem and its dependancies:
+When we have Sqlite adapter installed, we now install the DataMapper gem and its dependancies:

-      `$ jruby -S gem install datamapper
+      `$ jruby -S gem install datamapper`

 ## Clone the Git project
-In order to download the demo application we need to issue the `git clone` command.
+In order to download the demo application we need to issue the appropriate `git clone` command.

-  `$ git clone git://github.com/ectlab/RIAdemo.git`
+  `$ git clone git://github.com/edictlab/RIAdemo.git`

-The command will create  `RIAdemo` directory and download an entire source code required for running the demo application.
+The command will create the `RIAdemo` directory and download an entire source code required for running the demo application.

 # Run the application